ash-01xor/Torch-Kutti/README.md

 # Torch-Kutti
-Simple and basic , tiny autograd engine
+Simple and basic , tiny autograd engine backed by numpy

+Will be updated!